Seule Simeon

 Simeon was re-elected in the 2020 general election, this time as a member of the Reunification Movement for Change.
 He was named Minister of Education in the cabinet of Prime Minister Bob Loughman.
 In November 2020, Simeon resigned his position in the RMC to sit among the opposition benches.

+He was elected for the Laverwo Party in the 2025 election, and subsequently joined the Vanua'aku Pati in accordance with the results of the 2024 Vanuatuan constitutional referendum.